Jubilee Productions

-Jubilee Productions Private Limited is an Indian film production and distribution company found by producer Joy Thomas in the year 1975.
+Jubilee Productions Private Limited was an Indian film production and distribution company found by producer Joy Thomas in the year 1975.
 The company was initially formed as Jubilee Pictures for the distribution of films in Kerala and later following success it was transformed to Jubilee Productions.
 The head office of Jubilee Productions is situated in Kottayam, Kerala.
 Joy Thomas won the one National Film Award & one Filmfare Award.

 Distributions

 Joy Thomas distributed Malayalam and Tamil movies in Kerala under the banner of Jubilee Pictures.